Rocky-MPN/Frontend/FreeCodeCamp/Breakout-Game/README.md

 # A simple JavaScript Breakout game

 This is my variation of a breakout game.
-I created it while learnig JavaScript concepts.
+I created it while learning JavaScript concepts.

 # Screenshot